-Sharon has served as a lecturer and/or Visiting Artist/Critic at many notable universities and art organizations, including Brown University, Cornell University, Vermont Studio Center, Penn State, Pennsylvania Academy of the Fine Arts, the Art Institute of Chicago, the Hoffberger School of Painting(MICA), School of Visual Arts, and Parsons School of Desgin.
+Sharon has served as a lecturer and/or Visiting Artist/Critic at many notable universities and art organizations, including Brown University, Cornell University, Vermont Studio Center, Penn State, Pennsylvania Academy of the Fine Arts, the School of the Art Institute of Chicago, the Hoffberger School of Painting(MICA), School of Visual Arts, and Parsons School of Desgin.
 She currently teaches in the MFA programs at the New York Academy of Art and the University of Connecticut.
+She is the founder of Two Coats of Paint, a blogazine about contemporary painting.

 She lives in Queens and maintains a studio under the Manhattan and Brooklyn Bridges in Brooklyn.

-For more details, check out the Exhibitions/Awards Page.
+For more details and dates, check out the Exhibitions Page.